angelgardt/wlm-sdarp/deploy/README.md

 ### Release

 Finally, you want to release a current version of a book.
-To do this, run (again, from the `wlm-sdar` folder):
+To do this, run (again, from the `wlm-sdarp` folder):

 ```
 deploy/run.sh release
 ```

+and provide requested info.

 Results will be saved to `docs/cr/` and available [here](https://angelgardt.github.io/wlm-sdar/).
 Previous release will be moved to `docs/prev` folder.
 Also it creates a log file in `deploy/logs` named by releasing date and time with `release` prefix.